apache/pulsar/site2/docs/tiered-storage-s3.md

 sidebar_label: "S3 offloader"
 ---

-S3 offloader is introduced to serve S3-compatible storage, which means that the storage employs the S3 API as its “language" and applications that speak the S3 API are able to plug and play with S3-compatible storage.
+S3 offloader is introduced to serve S3-compatible storage, which means that the storage employs the S3 API as its "language" and applications that speak the S3 API are able to plug and play with S3-compatible storage.

 This chapter guides you through every step of installing and configuring the S3 offloader and using it with Pulsar.